-"Income Tax Act": The Income Tax Act, 1962 (Act No. 58 of 1962).
+"Income Tax Act": The Income Tax Act, No. 58 of 1962 (the Income Tax Act).

-"Labour Relations Act": The Labour Relations Act, 1995 (Act No. 66 of 1995).
+"Labour Relations Act": The Labour Relations Act, No. 66 of 1995 (the Labour Relations Act).

 "monthly remuneration": If the employee was employed for a full month, "monthly remuneration" is the "remuneration" paid or payable for that month (including any amounts paid on a weekly or daily basis).
 However, if the employee was only employed for part of a month, the "monthly remuneration" is calculated as the amount that would have been payable if the employee had been employed for the full month.
+"Remuneration" as defined in paragraph 1 of the Fourth Schedule to the Income Tax Act is used to determine the eligibility of employees.
+The definition is somewhat expansive including fringe benefits and discretionary amounts such as bonuses.

-"qualifying employee": A qualifying employee is an individual who complies with the criteria stipulated in clause 6.
-See notes on CLAUSE 6.
+"qualifying employee": A qualifying employee is an individual who complies with the criteria stipulated in CLAUSE 6.